30 Fun Things to do in NYC with Kids | Best New York Kids Activities

 Saving Money in New York with Kids

-Discounted Tours and Family Activities in NYC
+1. Discount Passes for Family Activities in NYC

 I also think it depends on the age of your child/children.
-When my kids were really little, we spent most of our time in New York playgrounds and parks (free).
-From 6 and up, however, we could cover a lot more ground and started to visit a lot more paid attractions.
+When my kids were really little, we spent most of our time in New York City playgrounds and parks (free).
+From 6 and up, however, we could cover more ground and started to visit a lot more paid attractions.

-• The CityPass New York can save you up to 40% on 5 New York attractions.
+The CityPass New York can save you up to 40% on 5 New York attractions.
 The pass always includes the Empire State Building and the American Museum of Natural History.
 The other 3 attractions can be selected from a list of options.
 This pass is valid for up to 9 consecutive days.

-30 Fun Things to do in New York City with Kids and Toddlers
+30 Fun Things to do in New York City with Kids

 1. Times Square